 Idealized aquaplanet simulations with and without radiative feedbacks will be performed to test the mechanism of compensation between the eddy and MOC AHT.
 Specifically, we will run the GFDL AM2 atmospheric model coupled to a stagnant aquaplanet ocean of uniform depth under CO2 ranging from half to quadruple pre-industrial values.
 We expect that under global warming, the equator-to-pole gradient in MSE will be increased, leading to more AHT primarily by the eddies with some degree of compensation by the MOC.
 We will then “lock” the radiation the atmosphere feels to its pre-industrial control state following the method we used in Cox et. al (2020), which demands that AHT is unchanged but that the atmospheric and surface temperatures can adjust to come into “dynamical equilibrium” with the forcing.
 Our theory predicts that radiative locking will require near perfect compensation between the eddy and MOC AHT and that the increased AHT by the eddies under global warming will result in an equal magnitude equatorward AHT by the Ferrel cell.

-4. Sub seasonal variability of atmospheric heat transport forces temperature variability
+Section 4.
+Sub seasonal variability of atmospheric heat transport forces temperature variability

 Conceptual approach and initial results: This component of the proposed work will analyze the processes responsible for atmospheric heating events at daily timescales and evaluate if the relevant processes are well represented in climate models.
 Initial results (expanded on below) demonstrate that AHT variability at daily timescales is responsible for the vast majority of the heating of the atmospheric column, which is tightly coupled to surface warming over most of the globe.
 Our initial results suggest that temperature variability is fundamentality set by AHT and the goal of the proposed work is to understand if AHT variability and the resultant surface temperature variability at daily timescales is well represented in state-of-the-art coupled climate models.